PRBonn/puma/INSTALL.md

 ### puma

-There are different ways of intalling this package, probably the most easy is to clone this source and just run
+There are different ways of installing this package, probably the easiest is to clone this source and just run

 ```shell